 Diary of a Young Girl by Anne Frank

 Collated by her father Otto, after the second world war, this is the diary of Anne Frank who, aged between 13 and 16 wrote about being in hiding from the Nazis and Amsterdam.
-Poignant and moving, this is a book which should be on every high school curriculum.
+Poignant and moving, this is a book that should be on every high school curriculum.
 Arguably one of the most important books written in the 20th century.

 The Serpent King by Jeff Zentner